iskodirajga/buzzingpixel.com/system/user/content/software/ansel-ee/index.md

 Segments:
   0:
     image: /assets/img/software-index/ansel-computer-screen.png
-    text: <p>Ansel solves the age old problem, how can I constrain images to fit within any given context, make sure it meets minimum and maxinmum requirements, and still find the part of the image that is relevant?</p><p>Ansel solves this problem by allowing image fields to have minimum and/or maximum requirements, aspect ratio, minimum and maximum number of image, and more.
-Then when editing entries, content managers can use the lasso to select the portion of the image they want within the defined contraints.</p><p><a href="/software/ansel-ee/demo-video" class="button button--rounded button--rounded--hollow software-page__button">Watch the Video »</a></p>
+    text: <p>Ansel solves the age old problem, how can I constrain images to fit within any given context, make sure it meets minimum and maximum requirements, and still find the part of the image that is relevant?</p><p>Ansel solves this problem by allowing image fields to have minimum and/or maximum requirements, aspect ratio, minimum and maximum number of image, and more.
+Then when editing entries, content managers can use the lasso to select the portion of the image they want within the defined constraints.</p><p><a href="/software/ansel-ee/demo-video" class="button button--rounded button--rounded--hollow software-page__button">Watch the Video »</a></p>
   1:
     text: <div class="centered"><img src="/assets/img/software-index/ansel-field.jpg" width="739" alt="Field Limits Publish Page"></div>
 FinalCallText: Get started with Ansel today by purchasing a site license!